Welcome to University Student Housing!

 Room Changes

-When a space (bed, closet, etc.) in a room becomes vacant after a student moves out, residents still in the room must keep that space unoccupied should other resident(s) be assigned to that space.
+When a space (bed, closet, etc.) in a room becomes vacant after a student moves out, residents still in the room must keep that space unoccupied should another resident(s) be assigned to that space.

 Residents still in the room are encouraged to keep the space reasonably clean to help create a positive roommate dynamic with the new resident(s).